yesrod/rapl-power-tool/README.md

 This was thrown together in an afternoon to handle getting power data from AMD Zen processors, since the zenpower kernel driver doesn't build on kernels 6.14+ and is unlikely to be updated.

-Root access is required to read RAPL counters; use sudo or something.

 This should work on:
 - any Intel system running kernel 3.14 or newer
 - any AMD Zen based system: